Why Assigning Priority to Your Tasks Is Not a Good Idea?AUTHOR: Francisco Sáez

-"There is a regular tension between things that are urgent and things that are important — and far too often, the urgent wins" ~ Charles E. Hummel, "Tyranny of the Urgent", 1967
+"There is a regular tension between things that are urgent and things that are important — and far too often, the urgent wins" ~ Charles E. Hummel ("Tyranny of the Urgent")

-Traditional management systems, both personal and corporate, are based on the prioritization of every project and task to perform.
-It’s so common that we all are used to working that way to some degree.
+Traditional management systems, both personal and for business, are based on the assignment of priority to each of the projects or actions to be carried out.
+It’s so common that, to a greater or lesser extent, we are all accustomed to working that way.

-The problem is that, normally, we assign priorities to tasks according to their urgency instead of their importance.
-If we prioritize the most urgent, the less urgent things will never get done.
-Well, they will be done when they become urgent, something that usually happens after causing a crisis.
-This leads us to a vicious circle in which we are always acting under an emergency situation.
-We have many urgent things to do and the overwhelming feeling of not having time for anything.
-It sounds familiar, huh?
+This is not effective at all.
+By assigning priorities to the most “urgent”, the less urgent things never get done.
+Well, until they generate a crisis; then, logically, they become urgent.
+Acting this way, we enter a vicious circle in which we are always in an emergency situation.
+We always have many urgent things to do and the overwhelming feeling of not having time for anything.
+Does this scenario sound familiar to you?

-In order to decide whether to commit yourself to a project or not, you must be clear about your ultimate goals.
-Which of these projects, large or small, will lead you to achieve your objectives?
-Which of them are just a waste of time?
+In GTD, the “importance” of things is marked, in first place, by our commitment to do them.
+To decide whether to commit to a project or an action, we must be clear about our goals and the areas we want to focus on in the medium term.
+Which of these projects, large or small, will lead us to achieve our goals?
+Which ones are wasting our time?

 If you have captured, clarified and organized all the to-dos in your system, you have everything you are committed to do in your Project List, and the next action that will move each project forward in your Next Actions list.
 When you have a complete inventory of actions to do, and you have internalized your commitments at all levels (purpose, objectives, focus areas, etc.), then effectively prioritizing among the actions you can do at any given time is almost intuitive.
 You just need to look at the list of actions you can carry out now and in this place, and in the circumstances around you, and choose the one that makes the most sense to do.